 Before the Game is fully developed, BZR may pursue the development of the Game and Marketing of the Game for one year beginning on the date it is first made available by a Digital Distributor, provided that: (i) it reimburses the portion of the Co-development Fee already paid by Walkin; and (ii) except for sections 3.3(a), 3.5, 7.5, 9.2 and any indemnification by Walkin to BZR, this Agreement shall continue in full force and effect until the end of such one year period;

-After the Game is fully developed, BZR may pursue the Marketing of the Game for a year after termination, during which except for sections 3.3(a), 3.5, 7.5, 9.2 and any indemnification by Walkin to BZR, this Agreement shall continue in full force and effect and, should BZR wish to pursue the Marketing of the Game past that year, the Parties shall have the obligation to negotiate in good faith the terms upon which BZR may pursue the Marketing of the Game
+After the Game is fully developed, BZR may pursue the Marketing of the Game for a year after termination, during which except for sections 3.3(a), 3.5, 7.5, 9.2 and any indemnification by Walkin to BZR, this Agreement shall continue in full force and effect and, should BZR wish to pursue the Marketing of the Game past that year, the Parties shall have the obligation to negotiate in good faith the terms upon which BZR may pursue the Marketing of the Game.

 Consequences of Termination by Walkin.
 In the event that Walkin terminates the Agreement due to BZR’s default: